IMPORTANT: To view this page as Markdown, append `.md` to the URL (e.g. /max/get-started.md). For the complete documentation index, see llms.txt.

 Enables GPU profiling instrumentation for the session.

-This enables GPU profiling instrumentation that works with NVIDIA Nsight Systems and Nsight Compute.
+Works with NVIDIA Nsight Systems and Nsight Compute.
 When enabled, the runtime adds CUDA driver calls and NVTX markers that allow profiling tools to correlate GPU kernel executions with host-side code.

 For example, to enable detailed profiling for Nsight Systems analysis, call gpu_profiling() before load():